scaleoutsean/awesome-solidfire/README.md

 - Log Insight [can serve (v8.1)](https://docs.vmware.com/en/vRealize-Log-Insight/8.1/com.vmware.log-insight.administration.doc/GUID-848E4804-3837-4D5E-956E-2216B17376AD.html) as the destination for SolidFire logs

+#### Splunk

+- Redirect SolidFire log to a TCP port on Universal Forwarder or Indexer
+- Send SNMP events to UF or Indexer.
+The MIB files can be downloaded from the SolidFire Web UI.
+If you redirect SolidFire syslog, you probably don't want to also send SNMP traps to Splunk

 #### Grafana/Graphite - HCICollector

 - [HCICollector](https://github.com/scaleoutsean/hcicollector/) is a permissively-licensed monitoring and alerting for SolidFire and NetApp HCI systems.
 It gathers SolidFire and vSphere 6.x metrics, stores them in Graphite and lets you visualize them in Grafana